 No Limit on Sponsorships or Locations

-There is no limit on the number of agents that any one agent can sponsor, nor is there a location limitation.
+There is no limit on the number of agents that any single agent can sponsor, nor is there a location limitation.
 As such, an agent in San Francisco can sponsor one in New York.
-Obviously, this has led to very rapid growth of brokerage firms and the franchise.
+Obviously, this has led to the very rapid growth of brokerage firms and the franchise.

-Exit Realty charges its agents a $295 annual member fee paid to the franchise.
+As of 2017, Exit Realty charges its agents a $295 annual membership fee paid to the franchise.
 Agents also pay fees based on the amount of commission earned.
 The fee is capped at $3,200 per year at the time of publication.
 Some Exit Realty brokerages charge their agents an errors and omissions insurance fee at the broker’s discretion.

 Being an Exit Realty Agent